ashishTamu/hellogit/README.md

 # hellogit
-Just a trail to understand git
+Just a trial to understand git